NehaChalla1/neha-assessment/README.md

 2. ## Create a Docker File

-   And now the web application is ready for this web application we need to docker images for that we need to create a Docker file and this dockerfile needs to be present in the project folder
+   And now the web application is ready we need to create docker images for that we need to create a Docker file and this dockerfile needs to be present in the project folder

 3. ## Create Nginx Configuration file